mith1005/django-faq-backend/README.md

     },
     ...
 ]

-GET /api/faqs/?lang=hi
+### GET /api/faqs/?lang=hi
 Fetch FAQs in Hindi.

-Example Request:
+#### Example Request:

-bash
-Copy
-Edit
 curl http://localhost:8000/api/faqs/?lang=hi

+---

-Tests 🧪
+## Tests 🧪

 This project includes unit tests to ensure everything works as expected.
 To run the tests, use the following command:

-bash
-Copy
-Edit
 pytest

+---

-Future Improvements 🚀
+## Future Improvements 🚀

 While the project is already feature-rich, here are some improvements I plan to implement in the future:

-Support for more languages.
+- Support for more languages.
-Pagination for API responses.
+- Pagination for API responses.
-User authentication and permissions for managing FAQs.
+- User authentication and permissions for managing FAQs.

+---

-Contributing 🤝
+## Contributing 🤝

 If you want to contribute to this project, feel free to fork the repository and open a pull request.
 You can also open issues to suggest improvements or report bugs.

 Please make sure to follow the conventional commit messages format:

-feat: Add new features.
+- feat: Add new features.
-fix: Fix issues or bugs.
+- fix: Fix issues or bugs.
-docs: Update documentation.
+- docs: Update documentation.

+---

-License 📜
+## License 📜

 This project is open-source and available under the MIT License.

+---

-Conclusion 🎉
+## Conclusion 🎉

 So, what are you waiting for?
 Dive into this amazing FAQ Management System, explore the code, and see how I’ve tackled backend challenges with precision, speed, and scalability.
 I’m confident that this project will be a great addition to any team looking for someone who gets the job done and more. 😉

 Let’s connect – GitHub Profile